cyberbotics/webots-doc/guide/object-trees.md

 - 'white pine'
 - 'hackberry tree'
 - 'hazel tree'

-The 'random' type choose randomly a tree type each time the node is regenerated
+The 'random' type choose randomly a tree type each time the node is regenerated.

 ### SimpleTree Field Summary